-Because the CT60 is a rugged device, is it built to stay up-to-date (the software updates are only meant to make it last even longer), making it an incredible option for any business looking for return on investment.
+Because the CT60 is a rugged device, is it built to stay up-to-date (the software updates are only meant to make it last even longer), making it an incredible option for any business looking for a return on investment.

-The battery on the CT60 is also fantastic, and ensures that it will last for the duration of a working shift.
+The battery on the CT60 is also fantastic and ensures that it will last for the duration of a working shift.